 The Cat Republic began as a branch if the Vsevolozhsk Cat Museum located just outside St Petersburg, but is now a separate entity in the city, consisting of several rooms that house a café, a library, a mini-cinema, an exhibition gallery and a souvenir shop, all based around a cat theme.
 The walls of the cats' domain are decorated with fanciful murals and wall paintings on cat themes.
 There are generally about 15 cats in residence, and a number of them originated in the band of felines that patrol the Hermitage Museum.
 The stated goal of The Cat Republic is to educate the public on proper cat care.
 In addition to a variety of events and master classes, meetings with felinologists and zoopsychologists are held regularly.
 There is one simple rule for visitors: they should never try to interact with or pet a cat if it seems unwilling to engage or is not interested.

-Very good account at the St Petersburg Times (two pages); and excellent pictures at the Daily Mail (Oct 2012).
+Very good account at the St Petersburg Times (2 pages; archived copy); and excellent pictures at the Daily Mail (Oct 2012).

 Montreal's Café des Chats opened in September 2014 and is home to eight cats, all from the local SPCA.
 This claims to be the first permanent cat café to open its doors in North America.
 Another establishment, Café Chat l'Heureux, was due to open in late September 2014.

 Café des Chats - Toronto Star and at Facebook (in French/English)

 Café Chat l'Heureux - website and Facebook (French/English)